OrchardCMS/OrchardCore/src/docs/reference/modules/Users/README.md

 ## User Localization

+The feature adds the ability to configure the culture per user from the admin UI.

-This feature adds a `RequestCultureProvider` that will retrieve the current user culture from it's claims.
+This feature adds a `RequestCultureProvider` to retrieve the current user culture from its claims.
 This feature will set a new user claim with a `CultureClaimType` named "culture".
-The feature adds the ability to configure the culture per user from the admin UI.
-It also have a culture option to fallback to other ASP.NET Request Culture Providers by simply setting the user culture to "Use site's culture" which will also be the selected default value.
+It also has a culture option to fall back to other ASP.NET Request Culture Providers by simply setting the user culture to "Use site's culture" which will also be the selected default value.

 ## Custom Paths